What Is DeepSeek AI — And How Does It Compare To ChatGPT?

 Code Generation

-DeepSeek V3.2 handles multiple programming languages including Python, JavaScript, C++, and Java.
-It can write complete functions, debug existing code, and refactor messy implementations.
+DeepSeek V3.2 and the newer V4 both handle multiple programming languages including Python, JavaScript, C++, and Java.
+They can write complete functions, debug existing code, and refactor messy implementations.

-The model was trained on a large corpus of code and can understand context across files.
-If you're working on a project, you can give it multiple files and it will maintain consistency with your existing codebase.
+The models were trained on a large corpus of code and can understand context across files.
+If you're working on a project, you can give them multiple files and they will maintain consistency with your existing codebase.
+V4 in particular benefits from its 1M-token context window — large enough to fit an entire mid-sized codebase in a single prompt.

 Long Context Window

-deepseek v3 processes up to 128,000 tokens in a single conversation.
-That's roughly 90,000 words or about 300 pages of text.
+DeepSeek V3.2 processes up to 128,000 tokens in a single conversation — roughly 90,000 words or about 300 pages of text.
+DeepSeek V4 extends this dramatically to a full 1 million tokens, on par with the longest context windows from frontier closed models.
 You can upload entire codebases, long documents, or multiple research papers and ask questions about all of them at once.

 Multilingual Processing